livecharacter/hello-world/README.md

 # hello-world
-A place to write down someof my ideas
+A place to write down some of my ideas